doubt72/Sokudoku/README.md

 ![alt main window](Assets/mainwindow.png)

-From there, drill options on the right can be chosen.
+Everything else launches from there.
+Drill options can be chosen on the right.
 Subsets from a package can be selected (e.g., for the Japanese Kana package, drills can be limited to Hiragana or Katakana).
-Session length can be chosen, minimum and maximum lengths for drill questions can be chosen, and whether or not difficult characters should be prioritized (i.e., whether slower characters should appear more often).
+Session length can be chosen, minimum and maximum lengths for drill questions can be selected, and whether or not difficult characters should be prioritized can be toggled off and on (i.e., the user can choose whether slower characters should appear more often in drills).

 On the left are some other options: the top button chooses which package is currently loaded.
 Below that, more packages can be loaded,